Definition

 Worsen, aggravate, exacerbate, deteriorate, damage, harm, hinder.

-• The company implemented new policies to ameliorate the working conditions of its employees.
+• The government implemented policies to ameliorate poverty and inequality, aiming to improve the living conditions of the disadvantaged population.

 Usage